-Evaluates Expressions with the set of bindings Bindings, where Expressions is a sequence of expressions (in abstract syntax) of a type that can be returned by io:parse_erl_exprs/2.
-For an explanation of when and how to use arguments LocalFunctionHandler and NonLocalFunctionHandler, see sections Local Function Handler and Non-Local Function Handler in this module.
+Evaluates Expressions with the set of bindings Bindings, where Expressions is a sequence of expressions (in abstract syntax) of a type that can be returned by io:parse\erl\exprs/2.
+For an explanation of when and how to use arguments LocalFunctionHandler and NonLocalFunctionHandler, see sections Local Function Handler and NonLocalFunctionHandler.

 '''

 Returns {value, Value, NewBindings}

-new bindings() -> binding struct()

 '''

+new\bindings() -> binding\struct()